 Many unique learning opportunities await students who are enrolled in the University of Guelph’s Animal Science program.
 The program is based on the philosophy that “agriculture is about food, science, business, and responsibly using our land and resources for the betterment of all.”

 Likewise, the University of Guelph’s Arkell Station acts as a hub of research dedicated to the fields of poultry, equine and swine study.
-Here, poultry researchers have access to the latest equipment and a range of special projects building and research facilities.
+Here, poultry researchers have access to the latest equipment and a range of special project buildings and research facilities.

 University of Saskatchewan